Lamborghini V12: Technical overview

 The engine was designed from the start to be a quad cam 60 degree V12 - as an intentional snub to Ferrari's single overhead camshaft per-bank design.
 When the 3464 cc prototype was tested in 1963, it was able to produce 370 bhp at 9,000 (rpm), or almost 107 bhp per litre.
 Bizzarrini insisted the engine was mechanically capable of reaching 400 bhp at 11,000 rpm with an uprated fuel system, but the design was judged adequate, and when fitted with production carburettors, all the auxiliary systems, and detuned for road use, the engine still made 280 bhp.

 Over the years, this V12 engine has nearly doubled in displacement - first to 6192 cc, and later to 6496 cc.
 It has seen the modification of the cylinder heads to allow four valves per cylinder, the replacement of Weber carburettors with electronic fuel injection, and the re-engineering of the lubrication system from a wet to a dry sump design.
 However, the engine that powers the Murciélago LP 640 can trace its lineage directly to the F1-inspired design of Bizzarrini and his team more than forty years ago.

 Audi ownership and V12 successor

 When Automobili Lamborghini was purchased in 1998 by the German Volkswagen Group subsidiary Audi AG, the V12 engine continued undergoing constant upgrades, growing its displacement from 5.7 litres (Diablo VT) to the final displacement of 6.5 litres in the Murciélago LP670-4 Superveloce.

 It took years to decide that a new engine was needed to be built from scratch, finally an all-new engine codenamed L539 having a displacement of 6.5 litres for the 2011 Aventador was developed.
-The new engine has a maximum power output of 700 PS, is 18 kg lighter, is over-square (95mm bore, 76.4mm stroke) and has a different firing order: 1–12–4–9–2–11–6–7–3–10–5–8 instead of 1–7–4–10–2–8–6–12–3–9–5–11.
+The new engine has a maximum power output of 700 PS, is 18 kg lighter, is over-square (95 mm bore, 76.4 mm stroke) and has a different firing order: 1–12–4–9–2–11–6–7–3–10–5–8 instead of 1–7–4–10–2–8–6–12–3–9–5–11.